 Not an individual artist, but the collective name of an Ontario trio who play fizzed up roots Americana with a poppy edge, Ghost Gardens is their sixth album but the songs themselves come from a stash of lost demos recorded some fifteen years ago, now revisited with a new lick of paint, the title nodding to how gardens live on long after those who created them have gone.

 As you might expect, having been sketches of ideas, the songs offer up a diversity of moods and styles, opening with jaunty leg-slapping, banjo strumming bluegrassy goodtime stomp ‘‘Til The Sun Comes Up Again’ and then sliding into the handclapping driven ‘Dig A Little Hole’, an equally mandolin bouncing skiffler about assorted family members (a moonshiner, his alcoholic suicide widow and girlfriend murderer son) coming to unfortunate ends and all being buried in a hillside cemetery.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the ELLIOTT BROOD – Ghost Gardens link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the ELLIOTT BROOD – Ghost Gardens link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]